qedrohenrique/multi-select-animated/README.md

 # MultiSelect Animated

-A shadcn-style installer that drops a fully-styled, animated multi-select component (built with Radix UI, Tailwind CSS, lucide-react and motion) straight into your React / Next.js project.
+A shadcn-style installer that drops a fully-styled, animated multi-select component.

----

 ## Quick start